Arshdeep-Singh-Boparai/Pruned_SoundNet/README.md

-# Pruned_SoundNet
+# Pruned_SoundNet (p-Snet)
-A reduced model size of SoundNet by employing SVD-based pruning framework
+A reduced model size of SoundNet by employing SVD-based pruning framework.